 Use the intrusion alarm switch to get a notification when someone opens the device's housing.
 Create a rule to make the device perform an action when the switch is activated.
-See .
+See Trigger an alarm if someone opens the enclosure on page 15.